bankierubybank/PCMS/README.md

 * Clone this git then
    * cd to server directory and ```$ npm install```
    * cd to vue-ui directory and ```$ npm install```
-   * Use example.json to create your setting file, named it test.json and saved at /config/environments/
+   * Edit config file at /config/environments/config.json

 ### Temporary Fix: Some modules is not currently supported on Core edition of PowerShell
 Comment these modules (Add # in front of these modules) in VMware.PowerCLI.psd1